 Do they need to follow these design standards?

+Sunday.

-Noncontributing properties-recommended, not required
+, not required

+, r

 Historic preservation prioritizes the retention and repair of as much historic material as possible.
 This preserves historic building materials that were designed to last decades, are more durable, and are typically more cost-effective in the long run than today's cheaper materials.
 Historic materials also convey an authentic story of when and how a building was constructed.